JohnnyWiseau141/ConnectFour/README.md

 ## Future changes

-- Make a shorter and less torturuous winnerIsYou function
+- Make a shorter and less tedious winnerIsYou function